With IBM TM1 10.2.2 end of support coming in September 2019 now is an ideal time to consider upgrading to IBM Planning Analytics.

 Dimensions are no longer a container of elements, they are a container of Hierarchies.

-Each dimension can now have multiple Hierarchies, with each hierarchy containing its own set of elements and consolidations.
-Only N-level elements are shared between all Hierarchies of a dimension.
+Each dimension can now have multiple Hierarchies, with each Hierarchy containing its own set of consolidations and can include one or more of the leaf elements that are shared across Hierarchies.

 The “before” and “after” of TM1’s object model looks like this: